-As the flagship public university of Tennessee, UT Knoxville has the responsibility to have the best and most rigorous teacher preparation program in our state.
+As the flagship public university of our state, the University of Tennessee, Knoxville, has the responsibility to have the best and most rigorous teacher preparation program in the state.
 We can succeed in that goal by making certain that future teachers have strong major programs in their content disciplines and that the teaching used in our own STEM courses reflect the latest knowledge and understanding of effective pedagogy.
 Given the strength and capacity of its STEM and education faculty and programs, UT is well positioned to provide both state and national leadership in response to this need for increasing both the quality and quantity of STEM education.

-The university has made a substantial facilities investment in CEEMS because of its initial successes and critical role in assisting the federally funded effort, First to the Top, to improve P–12 education in the Tennessee.
-Future plans are underway in order to engage in First to the Top STEM-related opportunities, such a collaboration with Knox County Schools in the development and implementation of the STEM Academy; develop a STEM hub in this region of the state; strengthen our partnerships with local education agencies; and expand the development and dissemination of the Biology in a Box program.
-Currently, Biology in a Box materials and lesson plan sets are in use by more than eighty local education agencies throughout Tennessee.
+The university has made a substantial facilities investment in CEEMS because of its initial successes and critical role in assisting the federally funded effort, First to the Top, to improve PreK–12 education in the Tennessee.
+Future plans are underway in order to engage in First to the Top STEM-related opportunities, such as a collaboration with Knox County Schools in the development and implementation of the STEM Academy; development of a STEM hub in this region of the state; a strengthening of our partnerships with local education agencies; and expanding the development and dissemination of the Biology in a Box program.
+Currently, Biology in a Box materials and lesson plan sets are in use by more than 80 local education agencies throughout Tennessee.
 Teachers and students alike report great satisfaction in using these materials that enable students to engage in hands-on, problem-based learning.
 Another STEM education proposal focuses on the use of wetlands as a part of an elementary-level science program.

 CEEMS goals for the next five years include:

-- To partner with the College of Engineering to develop a minimum of one proposal per year that involves engineering in STEM teacher preparation that emphasizes the application of scientific and mathematical knowledge.
+- To partner with the Tickle College of Engineering to develop a minimum of one proposal per year that involves engineering in STEM teacher preparation that emphasizes the application of scientific and mathematical knowledge;

-- To develop and maintain effective communications with project officers of potential funding sources.
+- To develop and maintain effective communications with project officers of potential funding sources; and

 - To provide a source of outreach partners for UT STEM faculty seeking such affiliations for their research proposals.